Tightrope (film)

-Tightrope is a 1984 American neo-noir psychological mystery slasher crime thriller film directed and written by Richard Tuggle and produced by and starring Clint Eastwood.
+Tightrope is a 1984 American neo-noir psychological mystery crime action thriller film directed and written by Richard Tuggle and produced by and starring Clint Eastwood.

 Plot

-A young woman (Jamie Rose) walking home from her birthday party is stalked by a man in distinctive sneakers.
-After she drops one of her presents, a police officer offers to escort her to her front door.
-The camera reveals that the policeman is wearing the same sneakers as the stalker.
+A young woman walking home from her birthday party is stalked by a man.
+A man dressed as a police officer offers to escort her to her front door.
+The policeman, however, is actually the stalker.

-The next day, divorced New Orleans police detective Wes Block (Eastwood) is playing football with his daughters Penny and Amanda.
-They take in a stray dog, adding to the several strays they have already taken in.
-As the family gets ready to go to a Saints game, Block is summoned to a crime scene, forcing him to break his plans with his daughters.
+The next day, divorced New Orleans police detective Wes Block, along with his daughters Penny and Amanda, take in a stray dog, adding to the several strays they already have.
+As the family prepares to go to a Saints game, Block is summoned to a crime scene, forcing him to break his plans with his daughters.

-The young woman has been strangled in her bed.
-Her killer left no fingerprints, but he waited in her apartment until midnight to kill her, even pausing to make himself coffee.
-Block visits a brothel where the woman worked, and interviews a prostitute with whom she would perform group sex.
+The young woman was strangled in her bed.
+The killer left no fingerprints, but waited in her apartment until midnight to kill her, even pausing to make himself coffee.
+At the brothel where the woman worked, Block interviews a prostitute who would perform group sex.
 The prostitute seduces Block, loosening his necktie, which he accidentally leaves behind.

-The murderer rapes his victims, and he has been leaving behind a great deal of forensic evidence, including a residue of glass fragments and barley.
-Beryl Thibodeaux (Geneviève Bujold) runs a rape prevention program, and she advises Block on the case.
-The second victim is also a sex worker, and she is strangled in a jacuzzi.
-Block tracks down one of her co-workers and interviews her while the two prepare to have sex.
+The murderer rapes his victims, and has been leaving behind forensic evidence, including a residue of glass fragments and barley.
+Beryl Thibodeaux, who runs a rape prevention program, advises Block on the case.
+The second victim is also a sex worker, and is strangled in a Jacuzzi.
+Block interviews one of her co-workers while the two prepare to have sex.
 He handcuffs the woman to the bed.

-While Block inquires about the victims at another brothel, he has sex with a prostitute.
-The hidden killer watches Block and the prostitute.
-The next morning, Block is called to the scene of a third victim.
-He is shocked to realize that it is the prostitute he had been with the night before.
+While enquiring about the victims at another brothel, Block has sex with a prostitute.
+The hidden killer watches the two.
+The next morning, Block is called to the scene of a third victim, which turns out to be the prostitute he was with the night before.
 Under the guise of working on the case, Block flirts with Thibodeaux, and the two spend the rest of the day together.